SkyTemple/skytemple-dtef/docs/format.rst

 The "DungeonTileset" node can have additional sub-nodes as explained further in this document.

+The package may contain additional files, which are not part of this standard (documentation, extensions, templates, etc.)

 Tileset PNGs
 ------------
 Each DTEF package *should* contain at least one file named "tileset_0.png".
 This file contains the tiles for each